Chicago Potholes Beware: Bachor’s Mosaics are Back

 Mosaics Give a New Perspective on Classic Art

-Lee Kyu-Hak Mixed-media Mosaics
+An example of Lee Kyu-Hak's Mixed-media Mosaics

 They say that imitation is the greatest form of flattery.
 While exploring the online world of photo mosaics, I came across Kyu Hak Lee’s mixed-media mosaics.
 Beautifully innovative, his work is an homage to the iconic artwork of Vincent Van Gogh.
 By cutting small slivers of Styrofoam and wrapping them with newsprint and magazine pages, Lee creates lush, vibrant landscapes of color.
 Each piece is strategically placed to perfectly mimic Van Gogh’s unique brushstrokes.